Why do I have to buy a permit?

 No. Parking permits are the only item that can be purchased from UWF online without paying the convenience fee.

 Parking is designated by signage.
 In each lot there are signs designating parking.
 Parking is further designated by permit color.
-For example, faculty and staff are issued yellow permits and the signs designating faculty and staff parking will have the words FAC/STAFF in a yellow box.
+For example, commuters are issued green permits and the signs designating commuter parking will have the words COMM in a black box.